PhilippMayr/NKOS-bibliography/README.md

 * 2009 - Joint NKOS-CENDI Workshop in Beltsville
 * 2012 - Joint NKOS-CENDI Workshop in Washington

+## Publicatios
+In folder `publications` we store papers and data of publications which use the NKOS Bibliography dataset.

 ## Contributing

 You are welcome to provide additions at GitHub: <https://github.com/PhilippMayr/NKOS-bibliography>